Antfield-Creations/fafa-vae/journal/README.md

 experiment of about 12 hours of training, and that's the minimum I can do to get a somewhat clear picture of what the model learning accomplishes.
 This means I'll be out of budget by the end of this month and I'll either have to switch to training on my good old mobile GTX 1060 or decide to spend some of my own budget on a T4 again.
 I'll certainly want to keep the storage bucket I think, it's a very useful way of storing the training artifacts.
+Training sessions now cost about €0,40 for a T4 on an n2-4 machine, with sessions lasting for ~12hrs is about €5 a day without vm disk and bucket usage.
+It's certainly worth looking into pre-emptible machines, but I want to set up a machine learning Kubernetes environment for that first, I think, to automatically reschedule failed training jobs.

 Today I'm going to drop the learning rate back to 1e-4 and also I'm going to drop the 'standing' filter on the images.
 I want to see how the model does on the much more complete image collection.
 I think it should do fine, and if it does I